 What's the administration fee at checkout in the signup process?

-We have added a small one time $7.00 fee to all memberships which will appear at the end of the checkout in the sign up process.
-This one time fee helps us cover the costs of CSA administration, organization, and distribution.
-By charging this small one time fee it helps us keep the overall cost of our CSA down.
+We have added a small $10.00 fee to all memberships which will appear at the end of the checkout in the sign up process.
+This fee helps us cover the expensive costs of efficiently managing the CSA programs distribution, administration and organizational process.
+This helps us keep the overall cost of our CSA down.